 A bit thick and goopy.
 Some report smudging.

-Distances itself from others on our list for the natural formula that doesn't contain synthetic ingredients.
+Natural formula doesn't contain synthetic ingredients.
 Defines lashes and makes them look darker and longer.
 Cruelty-free.

 Doesn't add a lot of volume.
 A lot of product comes out when you remove the wand, which could result in waste.

-Provides long wear and builds volume for a full-lash look that lasts all day and beyond.
+Provides long wear and builds volume for a full-lash look that lasts all day.
 Many customers report a slight curve to lashes when applied.
-Doesn't have the tendency to produce clumps.
+Doesn't tend to produce clumps.
 Color is highly pigmented.

 Product dries out in the tube fairly quickly.
 Rare reports of smudges.
 Brush could be better.